rackerlabs/support-how-to/content/cloud-images/transferring-images-between-regions-of-the-rackspace-open-cloud.md

           -H "Content-type: application/openstack-images-v2.1-json-patch" <br>
           -d '[{ "op": "add", "path": "/com.mycompany.image-of", "value": "db-slave-3"}]' <br>
           "$OS_IMAGE_URL/v2/images/$MY_IMG"

+    The `OS_IMAGE_URL` in the preceding example could be the same URL provided by authenticating to Cloud Identity.
+    For example, https://iad.images.api.rackspacecloud.com/v2), where "iad" is the region.

     **Note**: Images are stored differently inside the cloud.
 They are not in the same Virtual Hard Disk (VHD) format that is used for image